xavierlepretre/polymesh_docs/Polymesh/docs/compliance.md

 }
 ```

-## Transfer Restriction Smart Extensions
+## Transfer-Restriction Smart Extensions

-In addition to the flexible claim based compliance manager, asset issuers can use transfer restriction [smart extensions](./smart_extensions.md) to further control the trading of their assets.
+In addition to the flexible claim-based compliance manager, asset issuers can use transfer-restriction [smart extensions](./smart_extensions.md) to further control the trading of their assets.